KrishnaAggarwal2003/Computational-Analysis-of-Memory-Load-in-Language-Comprehension/README.md

 - While memory load varies within each language, the overall spread and central values differ across languages.

-- Languages like English, Greek, and Portuguese show wider ranges and heavier tails, suggesting more syntactic variability.
+- English, Greek, and Portuguese languages show wider ranges and heavier tails, suggesting more syntactic variability.

-- Languages such as Japanese and Korean show more compact distributions, indicating lower and more consistent memory demands.
+- Japanese and Korean languages show more compact distributions, indicating lower and more consistent memory demands.

-4. **Actual vs Predicted Bar Plot**
+4. ### Actual vs Predicted Bar Plot

 ![image](https://github.com/user-attachments/assets/1b4bc5dd-dee3-4b99-b597-d6a47445063c)

  - Compares the mean actual and predicted memory load for each language.

 **Model Metrics**
-- **R² Score**: Indicates the proportion of variance explained by the model.
+- **R² Score**: Measures how well the predicted values approximate the actual values.
+A score close to 1.0 (100%) indicates that the model captures most of the variance in the target variable, showing strong predictive alignment.
-- **Mean Squared Error (MSE)** and **Mean Absolute Error (MAE)**: Quantify prediction accuracy.
+- **Mean Squared Error (MSE)** and **Mean Absolute Error (MAE)**: Quantify the average prediction error.
+MSE penalizes larger errors more heavily due to squaring, while MAE gives a direct average of the absolute differences.
+Both are used to assess how closely the model's predictions match the true target values.
 ```
 R² Score: 80.91%
 Mean Squared Error: 8.0970